ASquirrelsTail/cookbook/README.md

 ## Deployment

+### Local Deployment

 ## Known Issues

-Deleting a recipe means any parent or child recipes that referenced it will now link to a page that doen't exist.

-Deleting a comment when another user has deleted a comment after you have loaded the page will result in the wrong comment being deleted due to the way comments are referenced by index.
+Deleting a comment when another user has deleted a comment after you loaded the page will result in the wrong comment being deleted due to the way comments are referenced by index.

-Due to the use of ES6 let keyword, and object function declarations the site only supports IE11 and later.
-This could be ammended, however Cash and Materialize also only supports IE10 and later anyway.
+Cash and Materialize only supports IE11 and later, but this shouldn't affect too many users.

 ## Credits

-### Snippets
+### Code

 The snippet to create an unsigned url for an S3 resource was from the solution on [this thread](https://github.com/boto/boto3/issues/110).

+[This breakdown](https://css-tricks.com/custom-list-number-styling/) of adding custom numbers to lists was very helpful for the methods on recipe pages.

+Patrick Kennedy's [blog post](https://www.patricksoftwareblog.com/unit-testing-a-flask-application/) on using unittest with python was a great help for setting up my tests.

 ### Content